Gathering the curious, the creative, the collaborative.

 We expect participants to be fully present throughout the weekend.
 This will also maximize the value you get out of it.

-Why do you choose such a remote location in the Alps?
+Why do you choose such a hard-to-reach location in the mountains?

 We value the pristine nature, hiking opportunities, peace and seclusion that comes from being high up in the mountains - it helps everyone unwind, think slower and more deeply, be more creative and intellectually vulnerable, and enter a different state of mind.
 After several days together in such a setting a kind of interpersonal magic tends to arise, unmatched with what we’ve personally experienced day-to-day “back on the ground”.